PaulLerner/ViQuAE/EXPERIMENTS.md

     return item

 dataset = dataset.map(keep_relevant_search_wrt_original_in_priority, fn_kwargs=dict(kb=kb))
-dataset.save_to_disk('data/meerqat_dataset/')
+dataset.save_to_disk('data/viquae_dataset/')
 ```

 ### Pre-training on TriviaQA
 We should provide this model so that you’re able to skip this step.

-Our training set consists of questions that were not used to generate any MEERQAT questions,
+Our training set consists of questions that were not used to generate any ViQuAE questions,
 even those that were discarded or remain to be annotated.
-Our validation set consists of the questions that were used to generate MEERQAT validation set.
+Our validation set consists of the questions that were used to generate ViQuAE validation set.

 We used the same hyperparameters as Karpukhin et al. except for the ratio of relevant passages:
 We use 8 relevant and 16 irrelevant passages (so 24 in total) per question